IBM/HBPE/README.md

 A naive implementation of percentile calculator would require `O(population size)` space (storing all numbers) and `O(population size)` time per query (iterating all numbers at worst case), whereas HBPE would take `O(number of bins)` for both space and time (bin count is determined by the desired precision and calculated as `value_range/bin_size`).

-HBPE is implemented in Kotlin and can be used from any JVM-based language.
+HBPE is implemented in Kotlin and can be used from Java or any other JVM-based language.

 A detailed explanation of how percentiles can be estimated using a Cumulative Frequency Graph can be found [here](http://courses.washington.edu/psy315/tutorials/Frequency_distribution_tutorial.pdf).